goindrila/BreizEl/README.md

 # BreizEl
-BreizEl is a python script that computes the growth rates for electrostatic plasma instabilities in ultrarelativistic beams
+BreizEl is a python script that computes the growth rates for electrostatic plasma instabilities in ultrarelativistic beams.
+The current version uses a Gaussian-like input distribution and a beam Lorentz factor of 100.
+These inputs and parameters can be manipulated.